cryptodevhub/site/wiki/blockchain-resources.md

 With every step of the way you can look into the code underlying the implementation.
 The full [source code](https://github.com/seanjameshan/blockchain) can be found at GitHub.

 There's also another, interactive [Blockchain tutorial](https://andersbrownworth.com/blockchain/) by Anders Brownworth you might want to look into as well.
 The implementation of such project is also [available at GitHub](https://github.com/anders94/blockchain-demo).

+## Buildspace

+[Buildspace](https://buildspace.so) is an effort to teach you fundamental Blockchain- and Web3 concepts through project-based learning.

+Once joined you'll have access to courses that'll show you how to build EVM-based dApps with Solidity, generate an NFT art collection or implement a Blockchain game based on L2 networks.